PelionIoT/mbl-docs/Docs/Porting/bsp-porting-guide.md

 1. BL2 loads BL32 (OP-TEE OS).
 1. BL2 loads BL33 (U-Boot, the Normal world bootloader).
 1. BL2 runs  BL31 (TF-A secure monitor)
 1. BL31 runs BL32 (OP-TEE OS).
-OP-TEE OS modifies the kernel device tree to communicate shared information between OP-TEE OS and the kernel, for example the address and size of the OP-TEE OS <-><!--not happy with this symbol; is it common in Linux development?--> kernel shared memory buffer.
+OP-TEE OS modifies the kernel device tree to communicate shared information between OP-TEE OS and the kernel, for example the address and size of the shared memory buffer that is used OP-TEE OS and the kernel.
 1. BL32 runs U-Boot (change from SW to NW).
 1. BL33 (u-boot) runs kernel.
 1. The secure boot chain process has now completed.<!--is that really a step?-->